cahirwpz/mimiker/wiki/docs/tests.md

 #### Creating tests

-Tests are supposed to return `0` or create kernel panic during execution.
-We achieve that by usage of `assert` which when failed creates kernel panic.
+Tests are supposed to return `0` or create kernel panic during execution, that can be achieved by usage of `assert`.
 That implies that one should change parts of its code that may look like this

 ```c
 pid_t child_pid;